 I also love to write.
 I used to say “I live to write.”
 It used to be that unless I wrote about something it was not real to me.
 I still have my notebook from my 9th grade Language Arts class where I sat across from a really cute boy.
 One day I kept accidentally making eye contact with him.
 Okay, I was staring at him and he was catching me at it!
 I could feel my face growing warmer and redder.
 I needed to vent.
 Having no friends in that class, I started a conversation within my notebook, “Eek!
 He just looked at me.”
 “Don't look at him!”
 “Whoa!
 He looked at me again!”
 This is an embarrassingly silly example, but that moment is still etched in my memory.
 Because I wrote about it.

-I have a suitcase filled with letters I never mailed.
-My personality, my beliefs, my first boyfriends, my life was continually expressed through ink on paper.
+life was continually expressed through ink on paper.
 Then my life changed.
 I gave myself to Christ.
 I became a different person.
 I stopped writing.

 There are several possible reasons why: